Me-HDi/Mehdi_portfolio/README.md

 This page presents the main projects I worked on until now.

 # Citrus Trees Detection on Satellite Images
 As an R&D intern at the "Moroccan Foundation for Advanced Science, Innovation and Research", I worked on Citrus Trees Detection on Satellite Images.
 I started by conducting scientific literature review on the subject, then I selected one of the state-of-the-art techniques I read about in the review in order to test it.
-The approach was promissing and resulted in writting a [scientific paper](/images/article_ElHaylali.pdf).
+The approach was promising and resulted in writting a [scientific paper](/images/article_ElHaylali.pdf).

 <kbd><img src="images/Yimage2.jpg" /></kbd>